-James Partridge is the Founder and former Chief Executive of Changing Faces (he stepped down in September 2017).
+James Partridge was the Founder and former Chief Executive of Changing Faces from May 1992 until stepping down in September 2017.

-The warm response to this led him to relinquish life as a dairy farmer to found Changing Faces in 1992 to pass on the lessons learned, and to work for the rights and inclusion of people with facial and body disfigurements.
+The warm response to the book led him to relinquish life as a dairy farmer to found the charity Changing Faces in 1992 to develop, build on and disseminate the lessons he had learned, and to work for the human rights and inclusion of people with facial and body disfigurements.

-The charity has, from the outset, been underpinned and informed by academic evidence and research.
-It partnered the University of the West of England, Bristol, in setting up the first Centre for Appearance Research in 1998, which is now a fully-fledged research centre with 28 attached academics.
+From the outset, the charity has been underpinned and informed by academic evidence and research.
+After several seminal research projects were conducted with Dr Nichola Rumsey at the University of the West of England, Bristol, Changing Faces partnered the University in setting up the first Centre for Appearance and Disfigurement Research in 1998.
+This is now a internationally-acclaimed research centre with 28 attached academics — known as the Centre for Appearance Research.
 The University recognised James’ contribution to academic research by granting him an Honorary Doctorate of Science in 1999.

-Now with grown-up children and as a doting grandfather, James divides his time between London and Guernsey, where he is Trustee and Director of the Guernsey Community Foundation.
+Now with grown-up children and a happy grandfather, James now lives in Guernsey, where he is a Trustee of the Guernsey Community Foundation.

-He was appointed an Honorary Fellow of the Royal College of Surgeons of Edinburgh in 2005 and has Honorary Doctorates from both of the Universities in Bristol, his birthplace.
+He was honoured by HM The Queen in 2002 with the Order of the British Empire for services to disabled people, appointed an Honorary Fellow of the Royal College of Surgeons of Edinburgh in 2005 and has Honorary Doctorates from both of the Universities in Bristol, his birthplace.
 In March 2010 he won the Third Sector award for Most Admired Charity Chief Executive 2010 and in October 2010 The Beacon Prize for Leadership.